Skip to main content

 Signature Verification

-Every webhook request includes an X-Webhook-Signature header.
-This is an HMAC-SHA256 signature of the raw request body, computed using your webhook secret.
-Always verify the signature before processing webhook events.
-This confirms the request came from Yativo and was not tampered with.
+Every webhook delivery includes an X-Webhook-Signature header.
+This is an HMAC-SHA256 signature of the raw request body, computed using your webhook_secret.
+Always verify the signature before processing events.
+This confirms the request genuinely came from Yativo and was not tampered with.

 import crypto from 'crypto';